prof-groff/tezio/docs/pages/tezio_wallet.md

 #### Open and Prepare the Setup Sketch

 The Tezio Wallet library includes several example sketches.
-Open the Arduino IDE and navigate to File > Examples > TezioWallet and open the TezioWallet_Setup.ino sketch.
+Open the Arduino IDE and navigate to File > Examples > TezioWallet and open the Tezio_Wallet_Setup sketch.
 This will open three tabs in the IDE: the sketch, a configuration.h file, and a secrets.h file.
+These example files are read only.
+In order to make changes, click the save button and make a copy.
 The configuration.h file contains default configuration data for the cryptochip.
 Do not modify it.
 As the name suggests, the secrets.h file contains secrets, specifically a mnemonic phrase, a key derivation path, and a key derivation password.
 Keep your secrets secret.
 By default, a password is not used and the derivation path defaults to the standard path for the Tezos blockchain.
 If your aim is to set up your Tezio Wallet to use a already existing Tezos account, enter your 12, 15, 18, 21, or 24 word phrase, password, and derivation path in secrets.h.
 Otherwise a new 24 word menmonic phrase will be generated when the sketch is run.
 Near the top of the sketch is a read/write key used by the system later to allow the device to perform encrypted reads and writes to certain data slots of the cryptochip after it is locked.
-This can be changed to any 32 bytes value, so long as the same value is also used in the TezioWallet_API.ino sketch later.
+This can be changed to any 32 bytes value, so long as the same value is also used in the Tezio_Wallet_API sketch.
 Save any changes before proceeding.

 #### Upload and Run the Setup Sketch